qiwi/masker/README.md

 Examples: phone number `+7 *** *** 23 50`, PAN `5310 **** **** 9668`.

 ### Parsing
-Log subsystems are the main consumer of maskers.
-JS log API (console-like) accepts various input types.
-Depending on structure, they pose simple or complex task for masking.
+Masking is required for various input types.
+Depending on structure, they pose simple or complex task.
 * **json** is pretty easy to iterate through `recursive map`/`deepMap`.
 * **xml** requires resource-intensive parsing.
 Potentially contains sensitive data in text nodes or attributes.
 * **url** may contain credentials in path or query parts.
 Access token is easy to confuse with ID, because both may be [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier).